History of the Avocado: The Super Bowl Food

 The Most Popular Avocado

 The cultivar was first grown in the U.S. by Rudolph Hass in 1926 in La Habra Heights, CA; he even patented his avocado in 1935.
 In the U.S., the Hass cultivar makes up 80% of the crop and 95% of the California crop.
-Hass’ original tree spawned millions of others, and it is now grown elsewhere in the world, dwarfing the U.S. crop.
+Hass’ original tree spawned millions of others, now grown elsewhere in the world, dwarfing the U.S. crop.

 National Avocado Day